AldebaranHere/siasistenNotificationBot/README.md

 2. Provide configuration:
 - Create or set the Discord bot token and the target channel ID as environment variables.

-**Running**
-- Run the bot with `python main.py`.
-The bot checks the site periodically (default 15 minutes) and posts updates to the configured Discord channel.

 **Notes**
 - The bot reduces the delay between a course opening and users seeing the posting, improving the chance to apply promptly.
 - If you change the check interval or notification rules, review `main.py` for the configuration variables.